amazon-science/webie/README.md

 # WebIE

-This is a repository for the dataset of our paper "WebIE: Faithful and Robust Information Extraction on the Web", published at ACL 2023.
+This is a repository for the dataset of our paper [WebIE: Faithful and Robust Information Extraction on the Web](https://aclanthology.org/2023.acl-long.428/), published at ACL 2023.

 Our dataset is created from the [c4 dataset](https://huggingface.co/datasets/c4), last downloaded May 2023.
 We only release our annotations, alongside preprocessing scripts to extract the sentences from c4 that we used to create the annotations.
 Please note that the dataset generated using these scripts may differ slightly from the one we used in the paper.

 ## Installation

 First, activate a virtual environment, e.g. conda.
-Then, install the HuggingFace datasets library.
+Then, install the HuggingFace `datasets` library.
 ```
 git clone https://github.com/amazon-science/webie.git
 cd WebIE